 Let us take a look at the geography trend analysis in previous years question papers.

-Every year more than 50 per cent of questions are asked from these topics that includes Map markings and climate (world climate and basics) especially.
+Every year more than 50 per cent of questions are asked from these topics that include Map markings and climate (world climate and basics) especially.

 1. The area known as ‘Golan Heights’ sometimes appears in the news in the context of the events related to (UPSC 2015)

 a) Central Asia